illonab/cvpuzzle/README.md

 ## How to start client separately

 1. Clone the repository
-1. Copy `.env.example` to `.env` in the root folder
-1. Run `npm install` in the root folder
+2. Run `npm install` in the root folder
-1. Run `npm run client` in the root folder
+3. Run `npm run client` in the root folder

 ## How to start server separately

 1. Clone the repository
-1. Copy `.env.example` to `.env` in the root folder
-1. Run `npm install` in the root folder
+2. Run `npm install` in the root folder
-1. Run `npm run server` in the root folder
+3. Run `npm run server` in the root folder

+---

 By default client is running on port `3000` and server is running on port `8080`.
 See `.env` to change these values.